LemonLDAPNG/node-lemonldap-ng-handler/README.md

 Experimental Lemonldap::NG handler for node.js

-If the jobs runs well, it will be integrated to version 2.0.0 of Lemonldap::NG.
+If the job runs well, it will be integrated to version 2.0.0 of Lemonldap::NG.